Cracker Barrel served a cleaning agent to a customer. A jury ordered it to pay $9.3 million.

 Cracker Barrel told The Post in a statement that the company was “disappointed” in the Tennessee jury’s decision.

-“While we have great respect for the legal process, we are obviously disappointed by and strongly disagree with the jury’s award in this case, which involved an unfortunate and isolated incident that occurred at one of our stores eight years ago,” the company’s media relations office said in a statement.
+“While we have great respect for the legal process, we are obviously disappointed by and strongly disagree with the jury’s award in this case, which involved an unfortunate and isolated incident that occurred at one of our stores eight years ago,” the company’s media relations office said.
 “Although we are considering our options with respect to this verdict, we are glad this matter is behind us so we can better focus on caring for our guests and employees around the country.”

 Greer, who said he expects Cracker Barrel to appeal the ruling, described the company’s statement to the media as “hypocrisy.”